rudelm/rudelm.github.io/content/post/2013-12-19-how-to-create-an-os-x-mavericks-installer-usb-stick.md

 ## 5. Boot into the installer

 During the startup sound, press the &#8222;alt&#8220; key.
 This will open up the boot menu selector.
-You can now select the Volume we&#8217;ve created.
+You can now select the Volume we've created.
 It should be a yellow symbol with an USB logo on it.

 &nbsp;

-Congratulations, you&#8217;ve created a bootable Mac OS X Mavericks installer USB stick, which you could now use to create a fresh installation of Mac OS (or to create a Fusion drive).
+Congratulations, you've created a bootable Mac OS X Mavericks installer USB stick, which you could now use to create a fresh installation of Mac OS (or to create a Fusion drive).